awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ```
 set CDK_NEW_BOOTSTRAP=1
-cdk bootstrap
+cdk bootstrap --show-template
 ```

 ------

 Any modifications you make must adhere to the [bootstrapping template contract](#bootstrapping-contract)\.

-You can deploy your modified template as described in [Bootstrapping from the AWS CloudFormation template](#bootstrapping-howto-cfn), or using cdk bootstrap\.
+Deploy your modified template as described in [Bootstrapping from the AWS CloudFormation template](#bootstrapping-howto-cfn), or using cdk bootstrap \-\-template\.

 ```
 cdk bootstrap --template bootstrap-template.yaml